sydneypagec/sydneypagec/README.md

 - 👀 I’m interested in full stack development of creative tools, music education applications, anything in the women's sports ecosystem, and practical software that solves real-world problems.

 What's in my repos:
-- 🏋🏽‍♀️pt_crm: A full-stack personal training customer relationship management web application using the MERN stack (MongoDB, Express, React, and Node.js)
+- 🏋🏽‍♀️trainer_crm: A full-stack personal training customer relationship management web application using the MERN stack (MongoDB, Express, React, and Node.js)